vanda/cocktail/README.md

 Cocktail - IIIF Manifest to PDF Generator
 -----

-This program takes a url input from a triple IIIF manifest (Presentation 2 or 3) and converts to a pdf document with some 'minimal' styling options.
+This program takes a url input from a IIIF manifest (Presentation 2 or 3) and converts to a pdf document with some 'minimal' styling options.
 You can set defaults within the `option/parser` or `config.yaml` file

 ![Default options](images/default_options.png)